We explain the key models on offer from Scott Sports - the multi sport manufactures of Scott bikes, winter sport, motor sport and running equipment

 With endurance geometry which matches the Addict, the Speedster is a comfortable but efficient aluminium road bike with an entry level price tag.

 With genuine pedigree in the mountain bike world, Scott wasn’t going to neglect the road riders who like to explore the dark side.
-The Addict and Speedster platform is continued for trail use, all of the models featuring wide knobbly tyres and integrated cables which will keep the dirt out.
+The Addict platform is continued for trail use, all of the models featuring wide knobbly tyres and integrated cables which will keep the dirt out.

-There are three Addict Gravel bikes and one Addict CX bike – these all use HMF carbon and share the same high stack and short reach which creates stability off-road.
+As well as the Speedster Gravel bikes mentioned above, there are three Addict Gravel bikes and one Addict CX bike – these all use HMF carbon and share the same high stack and short reach which creates stability off-road.

 The RC model, at £3499, comes with SRAM Force 1 hydraulic disc groupset, a 42 tooth single chainring and wide spaced 11-36 cassette, plus Schwalbe X-One CX Performance tyres in 35c.
 There are bottle mounts, so you’ll be fine if you do want to use the bike outside of racing.

 The stack and reach plus head and seat tube angles remain the same across the RC race model, and gravel creations.